MUSC - Musicology Composition

 General education fine arts course.
 Acquaints nonmajors with the central traditions of music, including European concert music as well as some popular and world music.
 Develops listening techniques by which students may perceive and understand fundamental musical processes as they exist in various styles.
 This is a Kansas Systemwide Transfer Course.

 MUSC 162.
-The Cultural Study of Music (3).
+Global Music Cultures (3).

 MUSC 164.
-Popular Music of the Americas (3).
+American Popular Music (3).

 MUSC 228.
 Post-Tonal Music (2).